 | 12 months | DHPP booster + Rabies booster | DHPP booster + Rabies booster |

-Core vaccines keep dogs safe from common and serious diseases.
-The DHPP vaccine protects against parainfluenza, hepatitis, distemper, and parvovirus.
-Distemper can kill you by harming your nervous and respiratory systems.
-Parvovirus makes you throw up, have diarrhea, and lose fluids, especially in puppies.
-Hepatitis is a serious disease that affects the liver.
-Parainfluenza helps cause respiratory infections.
+Core vaccines protect dogs from common and serious diseases.
+The DHPP vaccine covers parainfluenza, hepatitis, distemper, and parvovirus.
+Distemper can be fatal by damaging the nervous and respiratory systems.
+Parvovirus causes vomiting, diarrhea, and severe fluid loss, especially dangerous in puppies.
+Hepatitis is a serious liver disease.
+Parainfluenza contributes to respiratory infections.
 All dogs in the US and Europe need DHPP.

 | Vaccine | Diseases Prevented | US Puppy Schedule | Europe Puppy Schedule | Adult Booster |